Top 10 Best Nu-Metal Guitarists

 Aside from the fact that he is a role model to thousands and an extremely nice person, based on talent alone, Head wins hands down!

-Mick Thomson Mickael Gordon "Mick" Thomson is an American heavy metal musician.
-Born in Des Moines, Iowa, he is best known as one of two guitarists in Slipknot, in which he is designated #7.
+Mickael Gordon "Mick" Thomson is an American heavy metal musician.
+Born in Des Moines, Iowa, he is best known as one of two guitarists in the band Slipknot, where he is designated #7.
+Thomson joined the group in 1996 and is known for his aggressive playing style and distinctive stage persona.

 My inspiration, my favorite guitarist.
 He is probably the best metal guitarist alive.
 Let's not forget his famous riffs and technique, and his low B tuning.
 Slipknot has found one talented musician.
 I wonder how he feels about being #1.